• Skip to primary navigation

 The ingredients list here is short.
 All you need is rice, salt, and very hot, boiling water.
 Rice is readily available at almost any grocery store, so nothing special needed.

-We use regular long-grain rice for this baked rice recipe, but you can easily swap in other types of rice, though you may need to adjust the ratio of water to rice or how long you cook it.
+We use regular long-grain rice for this baked rice recipe, but you can easily swap in other types of rice, though you may need to adjust the ratio of water to rice or how long you cook it, depending on the variety.

 Nonstick cooking spray helps your rice not stick to the glass baking dish.